deysitirado36/Latin102/translation2.md

 B. Grammatical questions

 Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)
 - The antecedent is flumen and cui is singular & neuter.
-It is also dative because it is the indirect object❌
+It is also dative because it is the possesor

 Identify the form of transire.
 Explain why you placed it in the clause you chose.
 - transire is a present infinitive.
 I put it as a comlementary infinitive because it is completing the meaning of the verb to be able to before it.